GlobosNik/AI_Chessbot_Assistant/README.md

    git clone https://github.com/GlobosNik/AI_Chessbot_Assistant.git
    ```
 2. Install dependencies (see [requirements.txt](requirements.txt)).
-3. Run the main assistant script and follow the instructions.
+3. Run the launch script (runApp.sh for Linux and runApp.bat for Windows) to open the main window.
+4. First upload the image of the online chessboard, detect the pieces and then run the move predictor.

 ## Usage